 Hiring an in-house team can make or break a business financially.
 The West is known to have high costs when it comes to operating expenses.
-Aside from the salaries, insurances, and taxes of their employees, employers will have to take care of the overhead costs too.
+Aside from the salaries, insurance, and taxes of their employees, employers will have to take care of the overhead costs too.
 With these extra expenses, small businesses and startups might have difficulties in breaking even and managing to earn a profit.

 Streamlined task delegation

 When it comes to task delegation, the last thing real estate specialists want is a chaotic, barely-organized list of tasks.
-Organizing tasks by prioritization and urgency is a great way to start off things but let’s take it even further.
+Organizing tasks by prioritization and urgency is a great way to start things but let’s take it even further.

-Outsourcing real estate virtual assistants (VAs) will give you more than enough time to close down those deals and chase your leads all in a day’s work.
+Outsourcing real estate tasks to virtual assistants (VAs) will give you more than enough time to close down those deals and chase your leads all in a day’s work.
 Small tasks such as following up with a client, organizing an email list, and coming up with a new blog post can be offloaded to expert VAs.

 Access to remote experts

 As implied above, real estate professionals can delegate and offload tasks to their real estate VAs.
-To keep it brief, virtual assistants, as the name suggests, are remote workers that offer their services to anyone within their preferred industry.
+To keep it brief, virtual assistants, as the name suggests, are remote workers who offer their services to anyone within their preferred industry.

 Many workforce laborers are turning into freelancers and independent contractors as it offers them freedom over their hours and the ability to choose projects to work on.
 Remote workers are generally more cost-effective than traditional office employees, in the eyes of an employer.

-Digital nomads, as other virtual workers call themselves, usually take care of their own taxes, benefits, and equipment.
+Digital nomads, as other virtual workers call themselves, usually take care of their taxes, benefits, and equipment.
 They take their well-deserved and hard-earned pay to take care of their own expenses—expenses that traditional office workers often leave for the HR department.

 Real estate roles you can outsource

-During these times, it’s not impossible to manage your firm remotely.
+Nowadays, it’s not impossible to manage your firm remotely.
 Especially with all the remote collaboration apps floating around the internet.
 These apps are specially designed to make telecommunication less of a stress and hassle for remote teams.

 Real estate VA

-A real estate virtual assistant (VA) is someone that works with a real estate company remotely to accomplish business tasks.
+A real estate virtual assistant (VA) is someone who works with a real estate company remotely to accomplish business tasks.
 Compared to a usual secretary, a VA can do more than administrative duties and can either be a generalist or specialist.
 They are usually responsible for the following duties:

 - Managing and publishing online postings